Preparing for all three stages of labour

 Mum’s after-care is important once baby is here

-You can nearly see the finish line.
-But before you meet your new arrival, it’s labour time.
-Hopefully by now you’ve done all the early prep for labour.
+You’re nearly there.
+But before you meet your new arrival, it’s time for labour.
+Hopefully by now you’ve done all the early prep for this moment.
 It’s hard to feel ‘ready’ as such, but we’ve got some handy details to help you feel as ready as ever for the most special delivery of all.

 What happens at the start of labour?

-- Contractions or tightenings – If you feel intense period-like pains then labour could slowly be approaching.
+- Contractions or tightening’s – Feeling intense period-like pains regularly could mean labour is slowly approaching.
 Contractions will get stronger and more intense over time.
 If they last more than 30 seconds, labour may have started.
 Time to call the hospital for advice on next steps.

-- The sudden urge to go to the toilet, which is caused by your baby's head pressing on your bowel.
+- The urge to urinate – The sudden urge to go to the toilet, which is caused by your baby's head pressing on your bladder.

 - Your waters breaking – You may or may not experience this.
 But if you do and it's before you're in labour you should call the hospital right away and they'll be able to help you.

-The start of labour otherwise known as ‘established labour’, this first part is the longest and can go on for several hours, or in very rare circumstances a day or more.
+This is when labour actually begins and you’re in what is known as ‘established labour’, this first stage of labour part is the longest and can go on for several hours, or in very rare circumstances a day or more.
 This is what happens:

 - Your cervix begins to thin and open up as your baby’s head makes its way down and puts pressure on it.

-- Contractions are regular, more intense, last longer, and are closer together.
+- Contractions are regular, the pain is more intense, last longer, and are closer together.

 - Keeping upright and mobile will help you handle the pain of the contractions.